MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 1. Sign in with an account that has local administrator privileges on the device.

     - On Azure AD joined devices, the user that performs the Azure AD join is automatically added to the local administrator group.
-Azure AD global administrators and Azure AD devices administrators are [also local administrators](https://docs.microsoft.com/azure/active-directory/devices/assign-local-admin).
+Azure AD global administrators and Azure AD devices administrators are <a href="https://docs.microsoft.com/azure/active-directory/devices/assign-local-admin" target="_blank">also local administrators</a>.

     - You can type **net localgroup administrators** at a command prompt to list the accounts that have local administrator rights.